nit-codes/nit-codes/README.md

  - 👋 Hi, I’m NITHIN B Y
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in python full stack development
 - 🌱 I’m currently learning Competitive Programming
 - 📫 You can reach me on https://www.linkedin.com/in/nithin-b-y-0484a0236/